If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 How taxation works for different types of remote workers

-Remote work doesn’t just mean working from home.
-There are many different types of remote workers, and they each have different circumstances that can affect taxation.
+Remote work arrangements don't always mean working from home.
+There are many different types of remote employees, and they each have different circumstances that can affect taxation.

 Employees who commute across state lines